You are here: Home > Books > Winners of the Henry David Thoreau Prize

 Page of 1

 Explores the emotional and physical world of the octopus, the remarkable connections it makes with people, and the vibrant community that arises around this complex, intelligent, and spirited creature.
 An example of true immersion journalism.
 Sy Montgomery won the Henry David Thoreau Prize for literary excellence in nature writing in 2017.
-SIGNED by the author on the title page.

 Atria, 2015.
 Paperback, 262 pp.